 - 0 = Capacitive touch sensing. – This is the normal operation of the circuit described above.

-- 1 = Vitual Touch. – When this mode is active, the MIDI signal defined for the touch sensor is sent based on the spinner’s movements: the touch_ON_127 signal is sent when the spinner starts to move, touch_off_0 signal is sent out when the spinner stops rotating.
+- 1 = Vitual Touch. – When this mode is active, the MIDI signal defined for the touch sensor is sent out relatively to the spinner’s movements: the touch_ON_127 signal is sent immediately at movement start, touch_off_0 signal is sent out when the spinner stops rotating.

 - 2 = Monitoring mode. – when activated, continuous readings of the capacitive sensor can be monitored, so as to establish the sensitivity threshold more precisely.

 In the following videos we have the example of a TOP SPINNER and a SIDE SPINNER that do not use the capacitive touch sensing circuit. in these cases the Virtual-Touch function is used.